Besides photography and travelling, letter writing to penpals is something I picked up quite recently.

 for the $700 fountain pen I bought but the kind that gives me a glimpse into say the weather in Sweden; a healthy discussion of an episode of Doctor Who or even a birthday wish!

-Yes I love that more than 100 people I have not spoken to in the past year sends me their yearly Happy Birthday greetings on Facebook but an actual letter?
+Yes, I love that more than 100 people I have not spoken to in the past year send me their yearly Happy Birthday greetings on Facebook but an actual letter?
 That would really make my day!

-Letters creates a personal touch and some may say that it is the next best thing to having someone show up out of the blue to keep you company.
+Letters create a personal touch and some may say that it is the next best thing to having someone show up out of the blue to keep you company.

 The desire for a personal and sincere correspondence has led me to search for Pen Pals.

-I also have very expensive stationary that needs to go somewhere
+I also have very expensive stationery that needs to go somewhere

 Sure, the rising cost of snail mail can be quite off-putting especially in Australia when it costs $2.60AUD ($2.75AUD from 6th October onwards) to send a letter from Australia to the USA; almost triple the price than if I were to send that same letter from Singapore…